haggismcbean/pangea-api/README.md

 # If you Forget How to Create a Cron Job:
 https://www.sitepoint.com/managing-cronjobs-with-laravel/
-`php artisan make:console HappyBirthday --command=sms:birthday`
+`php artisan make:command HappyBirthday --command=sms:birthday`